-For Cycle 9, the beam and noise RMS criteria used for the QA2 assessment of the final combined images are the following:
+For Cycle 11, the beam and noise RMS criteria used for the QA2 assessment of the final combined images are the following:

 - Noise RMS in target images: The predicted value (after data flagging, if necessary) is compared to the value requested by the PI.
-The achievement of the requested noise RMS in the images must be within 10%, 15% and 20% of the goal for Bands 3/4/5/6, 7/8, and 9/10, in flux units per beam, respectively. - Size of synthesized beam (spatial resolution) for specified weighting scheme, or specific imaging requirements (if stated by the PI).
-In order to satisfy the QA2 criteria, for Cycle 9, the beam area, not the individual beam axes, shall be the figure of merit.
+The achievement of the requested noise RMS in the images must be within 10%, 15% and 20% of the goal for Bands 1/3/4/5/6, 7/8, and 9/10, in flux units per beam, respectively. - Size of synthesized beam (spatial resolution) for specified weighting scheme, or specific imaging requirements (if stated by the PI).
+In order to satisfy the QA2 criteria, the beam area, not the individual beam axes, shall be the figure of merit.
 The PI requested angular resolution range shall be interpreted as the geometric mean of the major and minor axes at the PI specified declination.
-The beam area must be within the range requested by the PI, taking into account the modifications applied by OT to ensure schedulability of the SB (See Cycle 9 Proposer's guide).
-In addition, those Member Observing Unit Sets (MOUS) that do not satisfy the QA2 requirement of beam area will have the execution fraction of the associated Execution Blocks (EB) reduced to 75% of its current value if failed due to erroneous beam, or by the corresponding fraction if not reached the required sensitivity. - Image used for QA2 assessment: The image used to derive both the noise RMS and beam size values mentioned above shall be the image whose channel width is the one closest to the representative bandwidth selected by the PI in ALMA OT, in the spectral window closest in frequency to the representative frequency.
+The beam area must be within the range requested by the PI, taking into account the modifications applied by OT to ensure schedulability of the SB (see the ALMA Proposer's guide).
+In addition, those Member Observing Unit Sets (MOUS) that do not satisfy the QA2 requirement of beam area will have the execution fraction of the associated Execution Blocks (EB) reduced to 75% of its current value if failed due to erroneous beam, or by the corresponding fraction if not reached the required sensitivity. - Product used for QA2 assessment: The product used to derive both the noise RMS and beam size values mentioned above shall be the one whose channel width is the one closest to the representative bandwidth selected by the PI in the ALMA OT, in the spectral window closest in frequency to the representative frequency (i.e., the representative spectral window).
+In general this will be a spectral cube, unless the science goal has a bandwidth for sensitivity larger than or equal to the bandwidth of the representative spectral window.
+In this case, the MOUS will be evaluated on the continuum image of the representative spw.
+If needed, the RMS will be rescaled from the actual bandwidth of this image to the bandwidth selected by the PI.
+Furthermore, if the bandwidth for sensitivity is equal to the aggregate bandwidth of all spws and the beam size of the representative spectral window continuum image fails the PI requirements, the beam size of the aggregate continuum image may be used if appropriate to assess spatial resolution in order to take advantage of the improved uv-coverage available.
+If the product is dynamic range limited such that it does not meet the RMS goal, and self-calibrated images of the representative target were produced (by the ALMA pipeline or otherwise), the self-calibrated image will be considered.
+The same logic as described previously will be used to select between self-calibrated MFS and self-calibrated aggregate continuum images for the evaluation.